AnestisTouloumis/IntroR/02-Probability/index.md

 **Try It!**
 ------------
-1. Look up the rnorm function in help screen, what are three arguments?
+1. Look up the rnorm function in help screen, locate the three arguments we used.
 2. Draw 100 random numbers from a normal distribution with a mean of 3 and an sd of 2, assign it to an object "a"
-3. Find the mean number if your draw, how close was it to the true mean
+3. Find the mean number if your draw, how close was it to the true mean?
 4. Using the ?? tool, lookup the function for standard deviation *Hint* the ?? tool should not include spaces in the query.
-5. Drawing on what we learned last time, if "a" is a vector of 100 random normal draws, what is the syntax to get the 13th number in the vector?
+5. What is the 13th number in the your vector a?

 ---

 Generating random samples from other distributions
 ===========

 R has many distributions in the base package, including all commonly used in biological analysis.
 Depending on the distribution, each function has its own set of parameter arguments.
-For example, the 'rpois' function is the random number generator for the Poisson distribution and it has only the parameter argument lambda.
-The rbinom function is the random number generator for the binomial distribution and it takes two arguments: size and prob.
+For example, the *'rpois()'* function is the random number generator for the Poisson distribution and it has only the parameter argument lambda.
+The *rbinom()* function is the random number generator for the binomial distribution and it takes two arguments: size and prob.
 The size argument specifies the number of Bernoulli trials and the prob argument specifies the probability of a success for each trial.
+Heather will pick up from here.

 For now, its sufficient to know that a possion distribution is commonly used for count data, and has only paramater lambda, which is both the expected mean and var

-Generating a random sample from a Poisson distribution with lambda=3

 ---

 **Try It!**
 ------------
 6. Draw 100 values from a poisson with a lambda =3, assign it to an object a
-7. Draw 1000 values from a poisson with a lambda, assign it to an object b
+7. Draw 1000 values from a poisson with a lambda = 3, assign it to an object b
 8. Find the means of both draws, what is the difference in means?

 ---